-When any error occur to PS4 and doesn’t disappear after rebooting it, the first thing you have to try is to rebuild the PS4 database.
+When any error occurs to PS4 and doesn’t disappear after rebooting it, the first thing you have to try is to rebuild the PS4 database.

 Rebuilding the PS4 database can resolve lots of problems that happen because of the corruption of data.
-That’s why experts always recommend to rebuild the PS4 database at least once every 6 months in order to maintain the performance of the PS4.
+That’s why experts always recommend rebuilding the PS4 database at least once every 6 months in order to maintain the performance of the PS4.

 It’s quite easy to rebuild the PS4 database, and it doesn’t require any special expertise.

 To do that, just restart the PS4 in safe mode, and pick option #5, then follow the on-screen instructions.